 - Parking services

-Spring 2019 parking permits will be available on iParq beginning January 15.
+Spring 2019 parking permits ARE NOW available on iParq.

 Faculty and staff can purchase parking permits on iParq either by semester or by academic year.

 - All vehicles parked on the USF campus must display a valid parking permit.
 Payment for the permit alone does not validate parking without the permit.

 - If you have any outstanding citations, you will not be able to purchase your permit until you have paid for them.
 By law, appeals to citations can only be made 21 days after the citation date of issuance.

 - Faculty, staff, student, and affiliate parking permits are not valid in green spaces, loading zones, or visitor's spaces.

 For more information on permit types, prices, and options, visit the Parking Permits webpage.

 USF has very limited parking and, as such, is unable to provide ample parking spaces for the majority of the USF community.
 Therefore, in accordance with San Francisco city planning, sustainability efforts, limited campus parking, and in order to reduce the amount of traffic in the residential neighborhood that surrounds the university, all students who live in any University housing facility are prohibited from bringing vehicles to campus and are ineligible to receive semester or annual parking permits.